chondromalasia/parenting/Heath's Guide to Having a Baby and also not Developing a Drinking Problem.md

 We manage baby pictures by keeping a central Google pictures repository, the link to which we hand out to people who might be interested.
 On this note, I read a lifehacker article that was like 'look your kid is going to make a bunch of art, keep 10% of it and make an instagram feed of the rest of it'.

 Brush your kid's hair.
 Christian got cradle cap which was, at worst, just slightly gross.
 But still, it look like somebody had mashed corn chips into his head.
 And then when you brush them off it's like the most insane dandruff ever.
 But it is preventable.

+Get some slip on shoes that you can wear for 3-4 hours.
+It's just one less thing you have to worry about, but also sometimes you put on the ergo baby and you haven't put your shoes on yet.

 ### Mental Tricks